oxilion/puppet-vault_lookup/README.md

 `VAULT_ADDR` environment variable.
 This will be either set on the command line, or set in the service config file for Puppet, on Debian `/etc/default/puppet`, on RedHat `/etc/sysconfig/puppet`:

+You can also choose not to specify the ItemName.
+In that case the whole secret will be fetched as json data.
+It is currently not possible to unpack this json in a deferred function.
+That was the main reason to implement this "Item" lookup function.

 ```
 $d = Deferred('vault_lookup::lookup', ["secret/test"])